 One example of our incomplete understanding is how growth factors interact in wound healing.
 These chemicals work together in an ultra-complex way to heal.
 Because we don’t yet have the “full picture” we suggest the philosophy of minimizing pharmaceutical drugs and instead to “Let Food Be Thy Medicine”.
 In other words, give the body what it needs and let it do its job.

 Alkalizing the Body

-Wheatgrass is highly alkalizing to the body.
-Our body is constantly trying to maintain its pH (level of acidity).
-The body’s preferred state is actually slightly alkaline (less acidic/more basic than water).
-It has been shown that many chronic illnesses, including cancer, thrive when the body becomes more acidic.
-Drinking wheatgrass and consuming other leafy greens and alkalizing foods can help to maintain overall health and prevent disease.
+Wheatgrass and leafy greens are highly alkalizing for our bodies, which is great.
+The body is constantly trying to maintain its pH (level of acidity), with its preferred state being slightly alkaline.
+It has been shown that many chronic illnesses, including cancers, thrive when the body becomes too acidic, and are reduced when alkaline.

 Not Yet Fully Understood

 Fresh wheatgrass juice is known to have all the nutrients necessary to sustain life.
 Its vitamins, minerals, enzymes, and phytonutrients all occur in their simplest forms, require minimal digestive activity, and are balanced by nature.